-Covered services for mental health and substance abuse are provided on a non-discriminatory basis for all members for the diagnosis of active treatment of medically necessary mental, emotional, and substance use disorders, as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders.
-Deductible, copayment amounts, and treatment limits for behavioral health benefits will be applied in the same manner as physical health service benefits.
+Covered Services for mental health and Substance Abuse are provided on a non-discriminatory basis for all Members for the diagnosis of active treatment of Medically Necessary mental, emotional, and substance use disorders, as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Deductible, Copayment Amounts, and treatment limits for behavioral health benefits will be applied in the same manner as physical health service benefits.

-If you need mental health and substance abuse services, you may choose any provider in Coordinated Care's behavioral health network and do not need a referral from your PCP.
+If you need mental health and Substance Abuse services, you may choose any Provider in Coordinated Care's behavioral health Network and do not need a referral from your PCP.

-Inpatient, intermediate and outpatient mental health and substance abuse service expenses are covered, if medically necessary and may be subject to prior authorization.
+Inpatient, intermediate and outpatient mental health and Substance Abuse service expenses are covered, if Medically Necessary and may be subject to prior authorization.
 See the Schedule of Benefits for more information regarding services that require prior authorization and specific benefit, day or visit limits, if any.
-Medication management visits do not require prior authorization for network providers.
+Medication management visits do not require prior authorization for Network Providers.

-Medical necessity guidelines for behavioral health and substance abuse services are based on currently accepted standards of practice, such as Interqual for mental health and ASAM for substance abuse.
+Medical necessity guidelines for behavioral health and Substance Abuse services are based on currently accepted standards of practice, such as Interqual for mental health and ASAM for Substance Abuse.
 Services should always be provided in the least restrictive clinically appropriate setting.
-Any determination that requested services are not medically necessary will be made by a qualified licensed mental health professional.
+Any determination that requested services are not Medically Necessary will be made by a qualified licensed mental health professional.

-Inpatient mental health and substance abuse covered services include the following: 24 hour services, delivered in a psychiatric unit of a licensed general hospital, a psychiatric hospital, rehabilitation facility, residential treatment facility, or a substance abuse facility, that provide evaluation and treatment for an acute psychiatric condition or substance use diagnosis, or both.
+Inpatient mental health and Substance Abuse Covered Services include the following: 24 hour services, delivered in a psychiatric unit of a licensed general Hospital, a psychiatric Hospital, Rehabilitation facility, residential treatment facility, or a Substance Abuse facility, that provide evaluation and treatment for an acute psychiatric condition or substance use diagnosis, or both.

-Intermediate mental health and substance abuse covered services include the following: Non-inpatient services that provide more intensive and extensive treatment interventions when outpatient services alone are not sufficient to meet the patient's needs.
+Intermediate mental health and Substance Abuse Covered Services include the following: Non-inpatient services that provide more intensive and extensive treatment interventions when outpatient services alone are not sufficient to meet the patient's needs.
 Intermediate care is based on medical necessity.
 The authorization of benefits does not affect the minimum benefits mandated for inpatient care or outpatient visits for non-biologically based conditions.

-Outpatient mental health and substance abuse covered services include the following: Services provided in person in an ambulatory care setting.
-Outpatient services may be provided in a licensed hospital, a mental health or substance abuse clinic licensed by the appropriate state entity, a public community mental health center, a professional office or home-based services.
-Such services delivered in such offices or settings are to be rendered by a licensed mental health professional (a licensed physician who specializes in the practice of psychiatry, a licensed psychologist, a licensed independent clinical social worker, a licensed mental health counselor, or a licensed nurse mental health clinical specialist) acting within the scope of his/her license.
+Outpatient mental health and Substance Abuse Covered Services include the following: Services provided in person in an ambulatory care setting.
+Outpatient services may be provided in a licensed Hospital, a mental health or Substance Abuse clinic licensed by the appropriate state entity, a public community mental health center, a professional office or home-based services.
+Such services delivered in such offices or settings are to be rendered by a licensed mental health professional (a licensed Physician who specializes in the practice of psychiatry, a licensed psychologist, a licensed independent clinical social worker, a licensed mental health counselor, or a licensed nurse mental health clinical specialist) acting within the scope of his/her license.

-Other covered services for mental health and substance abuse include:
+Other Covered Services for mental health and Substance Abuse include:

-- 1. Diagnosis and treatment of the following biologically based mental disorders: Schizophrenia, schizoaffective disorder, major depressive disorder, bipolar disorder, paranoia and other psychotic disorders, obsessive-compulsive disorder, panic disorder, delirium and dementia, affective disorders, eating disorders, post-traumatic stress disorder, substance abuse disorders, and autism.
+- 1. Behavioral treatment for a DSM category diagnosis;

-- 2. Substance abuse residential treatment;
+- 2. Substance Abuse residential treatment;

-- 3. Clinically managed detoxification services in a substance abuse facility;
+- 3. Clinically managed detoxification services in a Substance Abuse facility;

-- 4. Partial hospitalization;
+- 4. Partial Hospitalization;

 - 5. Intensive Outpatient Programs (IOP);

-- 6. Day treatment; and
+- 6. Day treatment;

-- 7. In-home therapy services.
+- 7. In-home therapy services;

-- 8. Acupuncture treatment visits when provided for substance abuse without application of contract limits.
+- 8. Acupuncture treatment visits when provided for Substance Abuse without application of Contract limits;

-- 9. In patient and residential prescription medication prescribed during treatment.
+- 9. In patient and residential prescription medication prescribed during treatment;

-- 10. Electroconvulsive Treatment (ECT)
+- 10. Electroconvulsive Treatment (ECT):

-- 11. Crisis Stabilization
+- 11. Crisis Stabilization:

-- 12. Psychological Testing
+- 12. Psychological Testing; and

-- 13. Services provided by a network provider for a covered diagnosis while in an extended nursing facility.
+- 13. Services provided by a Network Provider for a covered diagnosis while in an Extended care Facility.